mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_flashing.md

 ![images](images/esp32flash.png?raw=true)

-If the process ended successfull, ESP32 will reset and boot into Running Mode
+If the process ended successfully, ESP32 will reset and boot into Running Mode automatically